 The title of last night’s episode of Mad Men comes from a handbook for hobos written by Nels Anderson.

-“Lost Horizon,” last night’s episode of Mad Men, is all about life as a series of entrances and exits.
+Last night’s episode of Mad Men is all about life as a series of entrances and exits.

-The dark truth at the center of “Time & Life” is that business is always personal.
+The dark truth at the center of the episode is that business is always personal.

 The writers also confront the dangers of not staying in the present.